Reproductive justice: Abortion access

 Minority groups experience poverty and high rates of pregnancy due to a lack of available sex education and contraception.
 In addition, women from low income households are more likely to turn to unsafe abortion providers, and as a result, they are more likely to be hospitalized for complications related to the procedure than higher-income women are.
-Although abortions were made legal in the Roe v.s.
+Although abortion was made legal nationwide in the Roe v.
 Wade Supreme Court decision of 1973, many obstacles to women's access remain.
 Young, low-income, LGBTQ, rural, and non-white women experience the greatest hurdles in their efforts to obtain an abortion in many parts of the U.S. Obstacles to obtaining an abortion in the US include a lack of Medicaid coverage for abortions (except in the case of certain circumstances, such as life endangerment), restrictive state laws (such as those requiring parental consent for a minor seeking an abortion), and conscience clauses allowing medical professionals to refuse to provide women with abortions, related information, or proper referrals.
 Additional obstacles to access include a lack of safety for providers and patients at abortion facilities, the conservative, anti-abortion political legislators and the citizens that support them, and a lack of qualified abortion providers, especially in rural states.

 Abortion access is especially challenging for women in prisons, jails, and immigrant detention centers.
 Proponents of reproductive justice argue that withholding access to abortion in these facilities can be seen as a violation of the 8th Amendment preventing cruel and unusual punishments.
 A survey presented in Contraception found a correlation between Republican-dominated state legislatures and severely restricted coverage for abortion.
 Many anti-abortion groups are actively working to chip away at abortion by enacting restrictions that prevent more and women from obtaining the procedure.
 The research concludes that full access is not available in all settings, and correctional settings should increase the accessibility of services for women.